lif-zone/lif/README.md

 - Generat your own SSI (Self-sovereign identity)

 LIF has **DNS**
-- namecoin-like DNS
+- Namecoin-like DNS
-- global name space that is not controlled by any root server
+- Global name space that is not controlled by any root server

 ## LIF's Mission & Vission
 Liberty, Independence, Freedom!
-This project came to life following the operssion all over the word during the Corona, and the facists measures used by almost all governments to "fight" it.
+This project came to life following the operssion all over the word during the Corona, and the facists measures used by almost all governments.
+All with the excuse to "protect" us...
-LIF is saying no more!
-We are fighting back, with technology!
+LIF is our way to fight back!
+Taking back the rights that belong to us, by creating a network that no government or big cooperation can control, shut down or censore.

 ## Design principles
 As soon as there was digital data, there was a need to store it.
 File systems was the first bug jump in handlig big perstient data.
 Once you had data, you needed to a way to access itefficiently and remotly.
 SQL-based databases was another big jump forward.